-We are passionate about building a platform that inspires students to become curious about course material and encourages an academic debate between classmates.
-With Packback’s new Critical Debates feature, learners can now reply directly to Responses with a Counter Point or Supporting Point.
-This new feature makes it possible for the entire class to engage in true deep, critical discussions that better mirror a live debate.
+Packback is passionate about building a platform that inspires students to become curious about course material and encourages an academic debate between classmates.
+With Packback’s Critical Debates feature, learners can now reply directly to Responses with a Counter Point or Supporting Point.
+This new feature makes it possible for the entire class to engage in critical discussions that better mirror a live debate.

 How Critical Debates Work

 On any Response, community members have the option to leave either a Counter Point or a Supporting Point.

 Counter Points are used to help constructively disagree with the original response.
 When using this feature, students are coached to make a contradictory argument, summarize it into a thesis and cite a source.